MustafaFares445/laravel-auto-crud/README.md

 ### 10. Searchable Prompts
 All terminal selection prompts are now searchable, making it much easier to select models and features in large projects.

+### 11. Controller Folder Customization
+During interactive mode, you can select a custom folder path for generated controllers.
+This allows you to organize controllers in custom directories like `Http/Controllers/API/V1` or `Http/Controllers/Admin`.

+### 12. Relationship Syncing
+When using Spatie Data pattern, the package automatically generates `syncRelationships()` method in Data classes for `belongsToMany` relationships.
+This method uses the `syncIfSet()` helper from `HasModelAttributes` trait to conditionally sync relationships only when IDs are provided.

 ## Generated Files